LataBansavade/acowale-projrct-frontend/README.md

 Node.js: Backend runtime environment.
 Express.js: Web framework used to create API endpoints.
 GNews API: For fetching news articles.
-You can find the backend of the project here.
+You can find the backend of the project https://github.com/LataBansavade/acowlae-project-backend